maddie480/EverestUpdateCheckerServer/README.md

 ## Developing and running your own copy

-You shouldn't need this unless max480 vanishes from the Celeste community, but here it is anyway. 😅
+You shouldn't need this unless Maddie vanishes from the Celeste community, but here it is anyway. 😅

 ### Getting the project

-You can get the update checker server by checking [the Releases tab](https://github.com/max4805/EverestUpdateCheckerServer/releases).
+You can get the update checker server by checking [the Releases tab](https://github.com/maddie480/EverestUpdateCheckerServer/releases).

-If you download this to take over Everest's update server, preferably ask max480 for the latest yaml files to spare you some massive downloading from GameBanana.
+If you download this to take over Everest's update server, preferably ask Maddie for the latest yaml files to spare you some massive downloading from GameBanana.

 ### Building the project